Be the Envy of the Neighborhood with Your Classic Craftsman Look

 Your front door does more than open and close to let people in and out – it should be inviting, welcoming you and your guests inside.
 What makes a good door stand out?
 The answer is with its decorative elements, which enhance the purely functional part of your house and raise it to the next level of inviting.

 Decorative options really draw your eye to the entryway.
 With several glass patterns, sidelight options, and door styles to consider, you can personalize your entry and make it suit and complement the charm and character of the rest of your Craftsman home.

-Top: The stained wooden door, with is glass panes and sidelights, on this impeccible Craftsman inspired 1-story home complements the back-to-nature aesthetic of the architectural style (House Plan #142-1159).
-Bottom: This close-up of a similar door on a Craftsman style home highlights the impression such a door makes, both from the street and spproaching the home.
+Top: The stained wooden door, with its glass panes and sidelights, on this impeccable Craftsman-inspired 1-story home complements the back-to-nature aesthetic of the architectural style (House Plan #142-1159).
+Bottom: This close-up of a similar door on a Craftsman-style home highlights the impression such a door makes, both from the street and approaching the home.
 Note the wide butt-joined trim style that is typical Craftsman (House Plan #189-1001).

 Carefully cut freeform landscape borders, natural cedar much, and carefully placed and spaced trees and shrubs add up to landscaped dressing that enhances the overall impression of this magnificent L-shape county home (House Plan #180-1020).